mlcommons/medperf/docs/workflow.md

 <!-- ## Creating a User

 Currently, the MedPerf administration is the only one able to create users, controlling access to the system and permissions to own a benchmark.
-For example, if a hospital (Data Provider), a model owner, or a benchmark committee wants to have access to MedPerf, they need to contact the MedPerf administrator to add a user. -->
+For example, if a hospital (Data Owner), a model owner, or a benchmark committee wants to have access to MedPerf, they need to contact the MedPerf administrator to add a user. -->

 <style>